arrowtype/typelab-2021/README.md

 ### Set up the environment

-To build, set up the virtual environment.
-Run the following lines of code in y
+To build, you’ll want to set up a virtual environment.
+It’s not *absolutely* necessary, but using virtual environments is pretty easy, and extremely useful in the long run, to prevent conflicts between different projects.

+Make sure you’ve navigated to the project directory (as shown in the previous step), then run this command in your terminal:

 ```bash
 python3 -m venv venv
 ```

-Then activate it:
+Then, activate the virtrual environment:

 ```bash
 source venv/bin/activate
 ```

-Then install requirements:
+Then, install requirements:

 ```bash
 pip install -r requirements.txt